 If possible, go for a test drive or get an inspection done.

-When it comes to bidding strategies, keep the bidding to yourself to avoid drawing attention to the item, attracting other bidders, and possibly increasing the final sale price.
+When it comes to bidding strategies, keep the bidding to yourself to avoid drawing attention to the item by attracting other bidders, and possibly increasing the final sale price.
 Some savvy buyers often wait until the last minute to bid.
 Also, since most people bid in even amounts, you’re more likely to beat them by bidding in uneven amounts.
 Rather than bidding $500, bid $501.

 Auctions let you avoid dealer markups or overly ambitious owners.
 You may also come across rare vehicles that are not easily found anywhere else at incredible prices.
 To ensure your auctioning experience is enjoyable, make sure you’re well prepared.